liam-wiltshire/talks/learning/content.md

 ???

-- Last year, talk on impostor syndrome, mentioned using impostor syndrome as a superpower - desire to continually improve skills
+- Last year I delivered a talk on impostor syndrome
+   - Specifically, I noted that while yes IS is horrid to live with, we can also use it to our advantage
+   - That desire to always improve, to better ourselves - continous learning
 - If we are always learning, and can find ways to learn effectively, we gain a whole range of benefits

 ---